A Bittersweet Anniversary

 Despite this, we cannot ignore the bravery and tenacity of the Los Angeles victims who fought long and hard – and received more justice than thousands of victims across the nation.
 Fortunately, the fight for justice is not over.

-3 thoughts on “A Bittersweet Anniversary
+3 responses to “A Bittersweet Anniversary”

-1. So will these priests — some of whom have only been accused, not convicted or confessed — live in a community next to the thousands of teachers who have been credibly accused of the same thing?
+So will these priests — some of whom have only been accused, not convicted or confessed — live in a community next to the thousands of teachers who have been credibly accused of the same thing?
 And is the next neighborhood over for creepy uncles and other family members who have abused relatives?
 Are the public school districts going to fund and monitor the teachers, and who will do the same for the creepy uncles?

 Make no mistake, child molesters deserve their own special place in hell.
 That goes for priests, teachers, parents, scout leaders, accountants, lawyers, doctors, etc. But priests are still American citizens with the same rights as others.
 And Joelle, why no mention of the dozens of Orthodox Jews who are being protected by Brooklyn district attorney Charles Hynes?
 Why no special community for them?

-2. I offered this suggestion 5 years ago.
+I offered this suggestion 5 years ago.
 I’m putting it on the table, again.

 War Tactics Should Be Applied to Abusers and to Those Who Offered Protection